-The NHS recommends that the over 65s should focus on activities that help to improve strength, balance and flexibility.
-Like other groups, they should do a minimum of 150 minutes of moderate intensity activity a week.
-If you’re already active it should be 75 minutes of vigorous intensity activity.
+The NHS recommends that the over-65s should focus on activities that help to improve strength, balance and flexibility.
+Like other groups, they should do a minimum of 150 minutes of moderate intensity activity a week to see real benefits of exercise.
+If you’re already active, it should be 75 minutes of vigorous intensity activity.

-Aqua aerobics fits into the former category, and helps you maintain suppleness as water resistance is great for fostering flexibility and toning muscles.
+Aqua aerobics fits into the former category and helps you maintain suppleness, as water resistance is great for fostering flexibility and toning muscles.
 It also burns calories and offers a cardiovascular workout.
-And being suspended in water means additional pressure isn’t put on joints.
+What’s more, being suspended in water means additional pressure isn’t put on joints.

 Out and about: golf

-Golf helps to build core strength, tone the arms and legs and keep the waist trim.
+Golf may not seem very strenuous, but play regularly and you’ll soon see the benefits of exercise.
+It helps to build core strength, tone the arms and legs and keep the waist trim.
 It’s also a pleasant way to socialise and go walkabout outdoors.
-However, if you don’t want to risk injury use a coach to learn how to stand and swing correctly.
-You also need to know how to stretch your ‘non-golf’ side to prevent an imbalance.
-Getintogolf.org is a helpful resource for finding a beginner’s course and taster days.
+However, if you don’t want to risk injury, use a coach to learn how to stand and swing correctly.
+You also need to know how to stretch your “non-golf” side to prevent an imbalance.
+Getintogolf.org is a helpful resource for finding a beginners’ course and taster days.